-Sãkatani Alliance is a non profit, funded in 2025, by Jenny Hviding and Artur Moustafa.
+Sãkatani Alliance is a non profit, funded in 2025, by Artur Moustafa and Jenny Hviding.
 We work tightly with communities in the Brazilian Amazon; where their leaders and our team, through full transparency, signatures, indigenous sovereignty and intersectional conversations; collaborate on projects to strengthen their villages.

 Our goal is to build 100% self sufficient systems, through construction of cultural institutes and food forests, where the indigenous have full sovereignty.
 Sãkatani functions simply as the igniter on the how, offering structures for that to take action.